 Standard error of IC50

-Known cytochrome P450 inhibitors were screened in Cyprotex's Cytochrome P450 Inhibition assay in quadruplicate over 4 separate assays.
+Known cytochrome P450 (CYP) inhibitors were screened in Cyprotex's Cytochrome P450 Inhibition assay in quadruplicate over 4 separate assays.

 Please provide an overview of the Cyprotex's Cytochrome P450 Inhibition assay.

 The seven main cytochrome P450 isoforms (CYP1A, CYP2B6, CYP2C8, CYP2C9, CYP2C19, CYP2D6 and CYP3A4 - other isoforms are available on request) are investigated in Cyprotex's Cytochrome P450 Inhibition assay.
 Isoform-specific substrates are incubated individually with human liver microsomes and a range of test compound concentrations (typically 0.1 - 25 µM).
 At the end of the incubation, the formation of metabolite is monitored by LC-MS/MS (or fluorescence in the case of CYP1A using ethoxyresorufin as substrate) at each of the test compound concentrations.
 An example IC50 profile is shown in Figure 3.

 A decrease in the formation of the metabolites compared to vehicle control is used to calculate an IC50 value (test compound concentration which produces 50% inhibition).

 Why is it important to investigate cytochrome P450 inhibition?

 Cytochromes P450 are a family of enzymes which play a major role in the metabolism of drugs.
 Assessment of the potential of a compound to reversibly inhibit a specific cytochrome P450 enzyme is important as co-administration of compounds may result in one or both inhibiting the other’s metabolism.
 This may affect plasma levels in vivo and potentially lead to adverse drug reactions or toxicity.